 - Loch Ness monster – Nessie - Highland.
 Best known cryptid in the world albeit not too credible.
 Nessie is a supposed creature living in Loch Ness – large lake in Scottish Highlands.
 By many considered to be a surviving reptile similar to plesiosaurs.
-Attained world wide fame in 1933 although supposedly mentioned already in 6th century AD.
-Numerous search expeditions with state of the art technologies have found some unexplained phenomena but no convincing proofs for existance of Nessie.
+Attained world wide fame in 1933 although supposedly mentioned already in the 6th century AD.
+Numerous search expeditions with state of the art technologies have found some unexplained phenomena but there have been no convincing proofs for existance of Nessie.

 - The Bass Rock - East Lothian.
 Small island, towering 107 m high and almost totally surrounded by steep cliffs.
 Island hosts the largest colony of gannets in the world – more than 150,000 birds.
 Due to the incredible number of white birds and their droppings the island looks white.